strets123/frictionless-pres/PITCHME.md

 * Declarative tools that are easy to containerise
 * Streaming data for low memory usage
 * Consistent data formats across varied customers
+* A tool appropriate for the data sizes involved (<1M rows per collection)
 ---
 #### What is Zegami and why are Zegami interested in Frictionless data?
 * Zegami makes visual information more accesible for exploration, search and discovery.